 You will have an Employer account in the Plan for contributions made by your employer, and if you make your own contributions you will also have a Member account.
 If you roll money into the Plan from another superannuation fund you will also have a rollover account.
 You may also have other accounts in the Plan and these will be described on your annual Member Statement.

 Investment earnings (which may be positive or negative) are allocated to, and any taxes are debited from, these accounts.
 Any fees that are not paid by your Employer and voluntary insurance fees (if applicable) are deducted from your accounts.

-There are three main types of contributions - those made by the Company, your contributions and rollins from other super funds.
+There are three main types of contributions - those made by the Company, your contributions and spouse contributions.

-You can make voluntary contributions from either your before-tax salary (concessional contributions) or after-tax salary (non-concessional contributions).
+You do not have to contribute to the Plan.
+If you do choose to contribute, your contributions can be from either your before-tax salary (concessional contributions) or after-tax salary (non-concessional contributions).

 Some points to remember when choosing how much to contribute:

 - There are caps on the amount of concessional and non-concessional contributions that are eligible for concessional tax treatment.

 - You can stop, start or change your contributions at any time.

 Spouse members cannot contribute to the Plan or direct their employer's contributions to the Plan.

 Retained Benefit members can only contribute to the Plan from their after-tax salary within 30 days of leaving Oracle.
 Retained Benefit members cannot direct their new employer's contributions to the Plan or contribute from their pre-tax salary.